SergBlitzen/YouTube_TG_downloader/README.md

 pip install -r requirements.txt
 ```

+Create `.env` file in root directory with environmental variables

-You need a TG bot token to launch this code on locally.
+You need a TG bot token from BotFather to launch this code locally.
 You also need to provide
 save path for downloaded videos.
-All environmental variables are:
+Environmental variables are:
 - `TOKEN=your_token_here`
 - `VIDEO_SAVE_PATH=C:\\Users\\{user}\\Downloads`